RichardMedlin/Zeek-Bro/README.md

 Zeek Bro IDS with Elk Stack and Logstash
 Summary
 ---------
-These scripts were aquired from several opensource sources and packages.
+Some of these scripts were aquired from several opensource sources and packages.
 These scripts were modified by Richard Medlin, and original licensing was left in place.